-- The Bully: Averted.
-In "Helga vs. Patty", it seems like she's gonna beat up Helga.
+- The Bully: Is known for beating up students who cross her.
+Averted in "Helga vs. Patty", it seems like she's gonna beat up Helga.
 Instead, she assures Helga she won't actually do it, and instead applies makeup to make it look like she did it.

 - Bullying a Dragon: She tends to be on the receiving end of this a lot with predictable results.
 You'd think that given her reputation people would leave her alone.

 - The Dreaded: She's one of the toughest kids in school, and has been known to beat up students who cross her.

 - Dull Surprise: She speaks softly and unsurprised all the time.
 Which contrasts Harold who is very dramatic and hammy.